GarethSharpe/ghz-game/README.txt

 Statistical Analysis
 ----------------------------

-A one sided t-test procedure produced the following output in R:
+A two sided t-test procedure produced the following output in R:

         Welch Two Sample t-test

 data:  result by type
-t = -1.3436, df = 195.05, p-value = 0.9097
+t = -1.3436, df = 195.05, p-value = 0.1807
-alternative hypothesis: true difference in means is greater than 0 95 percent confidence interval:
+alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
- -0.1784081        Inf
+ -0.19743219  0.03743219
 sample estimates:
 mean in group class  mean in group comp
                0.73                0.81

-We can be 95% confident that the true difference in means is greater than 0; (-0.17, Inf).
+There is little to no evidence to suggest that the true difference in means is not equal to 0.
+As such, we cannot reject the null hypothesis with a p-value of 0.1807 and a 95% confidence interval of (-0.20, 0.04).